 “But what of the memory of the body?
 Does that also, like its conscious counterpart in mind have the capacity to enslave us or set us free?
 It does, and here again the awakening of intelligence is critical.”

-I have learned a great deal about the body through practising Yoga.
+I have learned a great deal about the body through practising Yoga since 1999.
 I first became interested in past life memory when I attended a seminar about holistic healing by Carol Lamb.
 This led me to train in Soul Recall Therapy (the therapeutic release of memory imprints) with The Academy of Spiritual Sciences (with Carol as my tutor).
 Although I was aware that yoga and soul recall bring integration, balance and harmony to the human energy field (known in yoga as the five kosas or subtle sheaths of the being) I had not realised any further links until my own therapy sessions began to reveal a pattern.
 During my yoga classes, in some positions, I experienced unexplained physical discomfort or mental and emotional anxiety but had not known why.
 Carol, as my therapist and tutor, explained to me that specific body positions can ignite memory at the cellular level.

 B.K.S.
 Iyengar followed the teachings of Patañjali, the 2nd Century BC Indian Sage who wrote the Yoga Sutras.
 Patañjali stated that the soul becomes burdened with an accumulation of impressions as part of the karma from previous lives.
 Yoga Sutra 3.18 states: ‘Through direct perception of subliminal impressions [samskaras], the yogi gains knowledge of previous lives.’